 Chubu International Airport is the nearest airport to Ogaki.
 There are direct connecting trains to Gifu on the Meitetsu Centrair service (55 minutes), then change to JR for the short hop to Ogaki.

-Ogaki is 44km north from Nagoya.
+Ogaki is 44km north from Nagoya just 40 minutes by express train.
 By Tokaido Shinkansen, Nagoya is 52 minutes from Osaka and 1 hour 40 minutes from Tokyo.

 From Nagoya Station, Ogaki is around 30 minutes by JR Ogaki-yuki kaisoku on the Tokaido Line via Gifu.